nolanbconaway/pelican-deploy-gh-actions/content/pages/deployment.md

 run arbitrary commands within it to do whatever you want.
 In this case, we're using it to generate the static site using Pelican and store that in the `gh-pages` branch of the repo.

-There's a whole [marketplace](https://github.com/marketplace?type=actions) of Github action docker contaiers, including an [action to publish a static site to github pages](https://github.com/JamesIves/github-pages-deploy-action)!
+There's a whole [marketplace](https://github.com/marketplace?type=actions) of Github action docker containers, including an [action to publish a static site to Github pages](https://github.com/JamesIves/github-pages-deploy-action)!
 I wanted to learn how this worked, so I opted to start with with a generic python container and to write my own scripts on top of it (borrowing heavily from published actions).

 Above, you can see I am using an action specified by the `uses` clause, [jefftriplett/python-actions@master](https://github.com/jefftriplett/python-actions), which provides a python 3.6 enviornment with all the basics (pip, git, etc).
 The Dockerfile's entry point is `sh -c "$*"`, so we can pass in arbitrary shell commands to it.